geogardenclub/geogardenclub.github.io/docs/user-guide/crops.md

 <img width="300" src="/img/user-guide/crop-index-screen.png"/>

 Use the pulldown menu to quickly access a specific Crop rather than scrolling.
-The Show/Hide Sections allows you to see only certain sections of each Crop.
+The Sort By dropdown allows you to order the list by various criteria (Number of Varieties, Number of Gardens, etc).

 ## Create a Crop